State your case: Should the thin blue line flag be banned from police departments?

 Your position that the ban is crushing to law enforcement officers’ morale is a valid one.
 Still, the department leader must make unpopular decisions in order to keep any divide between police and the community from widening.

 Chiefs need to reach out to union leaders and rank and file leaders to explain the situation and try to build pragmatic consensus.
 The chief must stand up to the heat and bear the weight of the criticism.
 In the end, law enforcement officers will take the high road and keep their oath of keeping the peace and fulfilling their duty.
 Eventually, things will balance out.

 What policies should agencies have in place regarding the display of thin blue line imagery?
-Complete the short form below to share your thoughts then check out how fellow Police1 readers answered that question here.
+Check out how fellow Police1 readers answered that question here.